ema-dg/Covid-Monitor/README.md

 I run this script directly from cmd.

 Usage:
-Write visitor name and phone number sonfirming each one by pressing enter.
+Write visitor name and phone number confirming each one by pressing enter.
 The record is appended to the .csv file.
 Close terminal or press ctrl+c to exit.